 Linking to other Issues is just the beginning of interesting things you can do with almost any text box on GitHub.
 In Issue and Pull Request descriptions, comments, code comments and more, you can use what is called "GitHub Flavored Markdown".
 Markdown is like writing in plain text but which is rendered richly.

-See An example of GitHub Flavored Markdown as written and as rendered. for an example of how comments or text can be written and then rendered using Markdown.
+See Figure 6-21 for an example of how comments or text can be written and then rendered using Markdown.

-Figure 102.
-An example of GitHub Flavored Markdown as written and as rendered.
+An example of Markdown as written and as rendered.